 What is PR?

-In a simple language, public relations can be defined as an overall procedure to strengthen and grow a business’ brand image through various practices to outreach the customers, influencers and other businesses.
+In simple terms, one can define public relations as a comprehensive process that enhances and develops a business’ brand image by employing various practices to engage customers, influencers, and other businesses.
 Public relations is a vast field of work and cannot get defined in a single terminology.

 Public relations is taking the initiative and then asking for something only after you’ve provided value.
 If your business wants customers, then PR uses the necessary techniques to provide a platform that will invite customers.